Postgraduate study programme which requires a first university degree.

 - Qualifying degree of a three-year (or more) study programme in sport science or a related subject with obvious links to sport science, acquired at an institution of higher education or 'Berufsakademie' (Bachelor of Arts or Bachelor of Science).

-- Documentation of your English language skills (level B2 of the Common European Framework of Reference for Languages)
+- Documentation of your English language skills (level B2 of the Common European Framework of Reference for Languages).
+More information can be found in the "Required language skills" category above.

 For details, please see the admission regulations.